In the Beginning:

 two videos about salvation history (1:34:09 & 1:31:35)

 The biblical development of the priesthood was the theme of the 2016 Turning to God’s Word Bible study retreat at Conception Abbey.
 You can watch the following videos from Turning to God’s Word author Matthew Phelps‘ conference talks tracing the Catholic priesthood from Melchizedek to Jesus Christ.
 For talks from other previous retreats, check out our video page.
-Watch our website for an announcement about the possibility of a retreat in 2024.

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in In the Beginning: The Book of Genesis, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this Catholic study is referenced in a Catechism paragraph, however.

-the book of Genesis 12:1paragraph 59
+the book of Genesis 12:1—paragraph 59

-the book of Genesis 12:1–4paragraph 145
+the book of Genesis 12:1–4—paragraph 145

-the book of Genesis 12:2paragraphs 762, 1669
+the book of Genesis 12:2—paragraphs 762, 1669

-the book of Genesis 12:3paragraphs 59, 706, 2676
+the book of Genesis 12:3—paragraphs 59, 706, 2676

-the book of Genesis 12:4paragraph 2570
+the book of Genesis 12:4—paragraph 2570

-the book of Genesis 13:8paragraph 500
+the book of Genesis 13:8—paragraph 500

-the book of Genesis 14:16paragraph 500
+the book of Genesis 14:16—paragraph 500

-the book of Genesis 14:18paragraphs 58, 1333, 1544
+the book of Genesis 14:18—paragraphs 58, 1333, 1544

 to learn more, read more Scripture

 If you’re having difficulty with a particular passage of Scripture, it can be helpful to read the relevant cross references—but looking these up can take time.
 To make that easier, we’ve compiled the cross references from the Revised Standard Version Second Catholic Edition (RSV2CE)—the translation that we reprint in our study books.
-That list can be found at the top of every online study page, and it includes links to cross references in the primary biblical text for In the Beginning: The Book of Genesis.
+A link to that list can be found at the top of every online study page; the list features links to cross references in the primary biblical text in the study book In the Beginning: The Book of Genesis.

 don’t forget about our indexes & extra online material